tethysplatform/tethys/docs/tutorials/thredds/visualize_leaflet.rst

     Depending on the size of the catalog and the connection speed, this function can take quite bit of time to parse all of the datasets.
 This can be especially annoying when developing.
 One strategy to deal with slow catalog services during development is to temporarily mock the data.

     If you print the data returned by the function and copy it into a temporary variable, you can have the function return that instead.
-They the function will run instantaneously during development.
+Then the function will run instantaneously during development.
 Don't forget to change the code back when you are done.

     Mocking the data look something like this: